-- West Fargo Municipal: West Fargo, ND (37 average daily operations, 40 aircraft based on field) - Robert Odegaard Field: Kindred, ND (17 average daily operations, 40 aircraft based on field) - Casselton Robert Miller Regional: Casselton, ND (38 average daily operations, 54 aircraft based on field)
+- Hector International: Fargo, ND (commercial passenger service, 233 average daily operations, 196 aircraft based on field) - Moorhead Municipal: Moorhead, MN (25 average daily operations, 46 aircraft based on field) - Hawley Municipal: Hawley, MN (24 average daily operations, 30 aircraft based on field) - West Fargo Municipal: West Fargo, ND (37 average daily operations, 40 aircraft based on field) - Robert Odegaard Field: Kindred, ND (17 average daily operations, 40 aircraft based on field) - Casselton Robert Miller Regional: Casselton, ND (38 average daily operations, 54 aircraft based on field)8

-As travel to and from airport facilities in the region impact surface transportation networks, trends in passenger enplanements at the region's only commercial service airport, Fargo's Hector International, are illustrated in FIGURE 4.25.
+Hector International Airport draws passengers from a wide region in eastern North Dakota, northeastern South Dakota, and northwest Minnesota.
+This has important implications on the surface transportation routes to and from the airport.
+Trends in passenger enplanements at the region's only commercial service airport, Fargo's Hector International, are illustrated in FIGURE 4.25.
 Passenger boardings at Hector fluctuated from 2013 to 2017 but remain above 400,000 annually, according to statistics reported by the Federal Aviation Administration.
 Boardings in 2017 were more than 70% higher than levels in 2000, growing at a compound rate of over 3% per year.